AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-17-junctionbox.md

 In the case of interconnection failures, short-circuits can be detected with the open-circuit measurement (or IV curve) [4].

-If a junction box fail, it is advised to replace the module, since repairing junction boxes might lead to fires [11].
+If a junction box fail, it is advised to replace the module, since repairing junction boxes might easily lead to new fires [11].

 Chang et al. [6] provide several recommendations at different levels:
-- System installation: installing suitable protection devices (lighting protector, string diode etc…) would help to prevent energy over stress which is one main identified root cause.
+- **System installation**: installing suitable protection devices (lighting protector, string diode etc…) would help to prevent energy over stress which is one main identified root cause.
 Employing qualified constructors, making sure of the string polarity and avoiding un-authorized rework for cable and connectors would facilitate better reliability [6].
-- Module manufacturing: improving the quality of the fabrication process with trained operators is recommended as well as putting a focus on junction reliability in their process [6].
+- **Module manufacturing**: improving the quality of the fabrication process with trained operators is recommended as well as putting a focus on junction reliability in their process [6].
 Proper lamination would also reduce water ingress likelihood and the progress of corrosion [10].
-- Junction box supplier: automatic inspection systems and refining design rules to improve reliability is advised to junction box suppliers [6].
+- **Junction box supplier**: automatic inspection systems and refining design rules to improve reliability is advised to junction box suppliers [6].
 Proper junction box sealing would also limit failures [10].

 The IEC 62790 standard particularly sets design and testing requirements for junction boxes used in photovoltaic (PV) modules, focusing on safety and durability.
 Key design criteria include a minimum IP55 protection rating, operational temperatures from -40°C to +85°C, and safety classifications.
 The standard outlines tests for material durability (such as corrosion, aging…) and electrical safety (including insulation, terminal connections, and mechanical safety).
-Among the identified gaps for the IEC 62790 standard mentioned in the literature [11], it doesn't provide guidance for certification when components are changed, leaving it to manufacturers or laboratories.
+Among the identified gaps for the IEC 62790 standard mentioned in the literature [11], it does not provide guidance for certification when components are changed, leaving it to manufacturers or laboratories.
 Also, most module datasheets mention protection ratings and safety class but often omit compliance with the standard.

 Ultimately, understanding the root causes and implementing preventive measures is vital to reducing the risk of junction box failures and ensuring long-term PV system reliability.